MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/setup-overview-for-enterprises.md

    Includes adding your Internet domains and optimizing the network performance for your on-premises users.
 Start [here](set-up-network-for-office-365.md).

-3. Set up your identities
+2. Set up your identities

    Includes determining an identity model (cloud-only or hybrid), and for hybrid identity, setting up directory synchronization between your on-premises Active Directory Domain Services (AD DS) and your Office 365 subscription.
 Start [here](protect-your-global-administrator-accounts.md).

+3. Implement security capabilities

+   Includes configuring and rolling out basic and enhanced security, threat, and information protections for your tenant and identities in the first 30 days, 90 days, and beyond.
+Start [here](https://docs.microsoft.com/office365/securitycompliance/security-roadmap).

 4. Deploy client software